mattrbahr/matt-blog/posts/incentivizing-user-log-in.md

 tags:
   - ecommerce
 ---
 When was the last time you logged into a DTC's brand's website?
-It's been a while., right?
+It's been a while, right?
 When you log in, the brand or online store knows exactly who you are and what you've purchased before, yet there's rarely any value after entering my username and password.

 ![Allbirds.com Logged-In State](/static/img/allbirds-logged-in-account-page.png "Allbirds Account Page")